-Attachment 1 to the 1995 Settlement Offer, included in Appendix F, requires Erie to contribute \$3,000 per year to the Black River Fund for the first 15 years of the license term and \$4,000 a year for the remainder of the license term.
+Attachment 1 to the 1995 Settlement Offer and Article 412 of the Black River Project license (FERC Project No. 2569) require Erie to contribute \$3,000 a year to the Black River Fund for the first 15 years of the license term and \$4,000 a year for the remainder of the license term.
 The Black River Fund is distributed according to the recommendations of the Black River Advisory Council, composed of signatories to the Settlement Offer.
-The Black River Fund is to be used within the Black River basin for the purposes of ecosystem restoration and protection, natural resource stewardship, public education, facility maintenance, applied research, and additional public access to outdoor recreational resources.
+The Black River Fund is to be used within the Black River Basin for the purposes of ecosystem restoration and protection, natural resource stewardship, public education, facility maintenance, applied research, and additional public access to outdoor recreational resources.
 A Black River Fund Management Plan was submitted to FERC in 1997.